-- a) To apply kansetu-waza or shime-waza (alone or combined with a judo throwing technique) when both athletes are in a standing position or move with this technique from tachi-waza to ne-waza (See Article 18). - A2.
+- a) To apply kansetsu-waza or shime-waza (alone or combined with a judo throwing technique) when both contestants are in a standing position or move with this technique from tachi-waza to ne-waza (See Article 18). - A2.
 Situations that allow the transition from tachi-waza to ne-waza a) When one of the contestants, lands on the ground and there is no score or waza-ari is given, either contestant can, without interruption, take the offensive and continue in ne-waza.

-Example: in this position tori can apply sutemi-waza that can continue into newaza.
+Example: in these positions below, tori, after applying a real attack, can apply sutemi-waza that can continue into ne-waza.

-Example: in this position tori can apply a throwing technique and can continue with kansetsu-waza, shime-waza or osaekomi-waza (not shown).
+Example: in these positions below, tori, can apply a throwing technique and can continue with kansetsu-waza, shime-waza or osaekomi-waza (not shown) after a real attack or a counterattack.

-- b) When one contestant takes his opponent down into ne-waza by the particularly skilful application of a movement which does not qualify as a throwing technique. - c) In any other case where one contestant falls down or is about to fall down, not covered by the preceding sub-sections of this article, the other contestant may take advantage of his opponent's unbalanced position to go into ne-waza.
+- b) If ude-gaeshi (arm reverse) is applied in a standing position, the referee must call mate immediately and shido will be given. - c) When one contestant takes his opponent down into ne-waza by the particularly skilful application of a movement which does not qualify as a throwing technique. - d) In any other case where one contestant falls down or is about to fall down, not covered by the preceding sub-sections of this article, the other contestant may take advantage of his opponent's unbalanced position to go into ne-waza.